 This morning, visit the Nasreddine Dinet Museum.
 Nasreddine Denier, a French artist who was a Christian and Muslim, established himself in Bou Saada.
 View his original collection of 19th century paintings, then visit his tomb.

 This afternoon, visit town of El Hamel, built in the 11th c on two hills at the foot of Mount Omrane.
 On one hill is the zaouia, a huge Sufi religious complex.
 It serves as a place of worship, a school & Sufi community center.
 Visit the majestic mausoleum of the patriarch Si Abulkacem, then the mosque and the medrassa.

 We travel through the Essaoura steppe via the city oasis of Laghwat, in the Amour Range of the Saharan Atlas.
 Continue to Ghardaia.
 A full day visit of Ghardaia, one of the five Mozabite towns that occupy the M’Zab Valley.

 A short flight to to Oran, a city located on the Mediterranean in the west of Algeria and home of Rai music, Yves Saint Laurent and a strong Spanish population.
 We visit the Bey's Palace, the 14th century fort of Merinid Sultan Abou Hassan, and some fine colonial architecture such as the majestic train station, the theatre and the Cathedra of Santa Cruz.
 Afterwards continue to Tlemcen.
-A full day visit to Tlemcen, the Islamic capital of culture in 2011.
+Next day is a full day visit to Tlemcen, the Islamic capital of culture in 2011.